nickheyer/DiscoFlix/README.md

 <div align="center">

-<sub>Every screenshot above is the real UI, captured live against a fictional showcase dataset - the movies, the crew, and yes, the posters were all invented for this README.
+<sub>Every screenshot above is the real UI, captured live against a fictional showcase dataset - the movies, the users, and yes, the posters were all invented for this README.
 No real Discord servers were harmed.</sub>

 <br><br>